openwanderer/jsapi/core/examples/README.md

     });
 ```

-## Example 2 : A basic navigator appliction
+## Example 2 : A basic navigator application

 Example 2 shows the basic use of the `OpenWanderer.Navigator` class, which allows you to navigate along a panorama sequence.